6. Quality Concept¶

 When data is collected and imported in MQC, it is handled in terms of measures.
 In the following, we consider one artifact and one revision.

-One, two or multiple of these base and derived measures are used to calculate a quality measure between 0 and 1.
-This quality measure is associated to a so-called quality property.
+One, two or multiple of these base and derived measures are used to calculate a quality value between 0 and 1.
+This quality value is associated to a so-called quality property.
 Quality properties define the lowest level of computed quality.
 Examples of quality properties are “Guideline Compliance” or “Test Sequence Compliance”.

-For each quality property, a measurement function defines how to calculate the quality measure by using base and derived measures.
+For each quality property, a measurement function defines how to calculate the quality value by using base and derived measures.

-Quality measures always need to be between 0 and 1.
+Quality values always need to be between 0 and 1.
 This is ensured by MQC even if the measurement function yields a value outside these boundaries.

-The workflow from measuring the data to calculating the quality measure for a quality property is shown in Figure 6.1.
+The workflow from measuring the data to calculating the quality value for a quality property is shown in Figure 6.1.

 An example for a simple measurement function is the computation of a quality